LaStefan/esg-stocks-dashboard/README.md

 ### Price trend over time
 The price trend over time including a moving average of the close price is generated using a Python script.
 The source of this data is from the FMP API.

+### Analyst recommendations
+The analyst recommendations shows an overview of the recommended action to take from a collection of analysts, per stock.

 ### other KPI's

 ## Contributing
 ### Git